 Despite its promise, this system is not without challenges.
 Like every new technological advancement, enterprises encounter practical issues during implementation.
 However, most of them are easily manageable.

-Human responses always carry the risk of being subjective, leading to bias in the model if not properly mitigated.
-Thus, LLM risk management becomes extremely important.
+- Human responses always carry the risk of being subjective, leading to bias in the model if not properly mitigated.
+Thus, LLM risk management becomes critical.
+Tredence's approach to AI agent security covers the governance and alignment practices that directly apply here.

 - Expanding this AI system across multiple departments and applications can be challenging due to resource constraints and the need for continuous feedback loops.